AMB-FUBINACA: Mass casualties

+Nomenclature

+MMB-FUBINACA is the correct systematic name derived using the EUDA synthetic cannabinoid naming scheme: methyl (S)-2-[1-(4-fluorobenzyl)-1H-indazole-3-carboxamido]-3-methylbutanoate.

+The MMB comes from the linked methyl-3-methylbutanoate group, the FUB from the 4-fluorobenzyl "tail", the INA from the indazole core and the CA from the carboxamide linker.

+AMB-FUBINACA systematically refers a related but different compound, for which the name AB-FUBINACA is used to distinguish it instead.

 Legal status

 In the United States, AMB-FUBINACA is a Schedule I Controlled Substance.
 Prior to being scheduled at the federal level, the state of Louisiana banned AMB-FUBINACA through an emergency rule after it was detected in a synthetic cannabis product called "Train Wreck 2" which had been linked to adverse events and seizures on 3 June 2014.

 Sweden's public health agency suggested classifying AMB-FUBINACA as a hazardous substance on November 10, 2014.